Blog/Ultimate Guide to Decaf Coffee Beans for Foodservice/Health Benefits of Decaf in Clinics and Offices | Busy Bean Coffee

 Step 1: Choose the Right Decaf Bean

 Not all decaf is created equal.
 Opt for beans processed via the Swiss Water or CO2 method—these preserve flavor and antioxidant content.
 At Busy Bean Coffee, we source our decaf from high-altitude Arabica beans, ensuring a smooth, rich profile that pleases even self-proclaimed coffee snobs.
+For pairing ideas, see our guide on decaf food pairings.

 Step 2: Separate Brewers for Regular and Decaf